 $ uname -mrs

-The installer has been updated to include the fixes incorporated into stable by the point release.
+The Debian Linux 9 installer updated to include the fixes incorporated into stable by the point release.
 You can download updated ISO for full installation too.
 This stable update added important package corrections and security enhancements to the system.
 Since this is the final release in Debian GNU/Linux 9.xx series, I strongly suggest that you upgrade to the Debian Linux 10 ASAP.
 Happy upgrades!